cauvery/CrossBrowserTestingHackathon/README.md

 Cross Browser Testing using Traditional approach and Applitools AI with Ultrafast Grid

+Note: Traditional tests can be viewed as html reports and screenshot is available for failures embedded within html report.

 ## Installation

 First you will need to clone the repo: